shentufoundation/testnet/README.md

 Chain transactions as well as chain account creation can also be performed via the CLI tool or CLI-based RESTful servers.

+## Latest Release Download

-The latest chain node binary and CLI tool binary can be downloaded from https://github.com/certikfoundation/chain/releases/.
+The latest chain node binary and CLI tool binary, as well as genesis and sample smart contract files, can be downloaded from https://github.com/certikfoundation/chain/releases/.

 ## Use CLI Tool to Access Testnet